linode/docs/docs/products/storage/object-storage/guides/_index.md

 ## Basics

 - [Create and Manage Buckets](/docs/products/storage/object-storage/guides/manage-buckets/): Buckets are the primary containers within Object Storage.
-Learn how to view, create, and delete buckets through the Cloud Manager.
+Learn how to view, create, and delete buckets through Cloud Manager.

-- [Upload and Manage Files (Objects)](/docs/products/storage/object-storage/guides/manage-files/): Learn how to view, upload, download, and delete objects through the Cloud Manager.
+- [Upload and Manage Files (Objects)](/docs/products/storage/object-storage/guides/manage-files/): Learn how to view, upload, download, and delete objects through Cloud Manager.

 - [Manage Access Keys](/docs/products/storage/object-storage/guides/access-keys/): Access keys enable you to access Object Storage through other tools and your own applications.
-Learn how to generate and manage these in the Cloud Manager.
+Learn how to generate and manage these in Cloud Manager.

 - [Access Buckets and Files through URLs](/docs/products/storage/object-storage/guides/urls/): Every bucket and file can be accessed by a unique URL.
 Learn how to obtain these URLs.

 - [Configure a Custom Domain (with a TLS/SSL Certificate)](/docs/products/storage/object-storage/guides/custom-domain/): Linode's Object Storage supports accessing buckets and objects through a custom domain.
 Learn how to configure a custom domain with a TLS/SSL certificate.

-- [Cancel Object Storage](/docs/products/storage/object-storage/guides/cancel/): Learn how to cancel the Object Storage service from the Cloud Manager.
+- [Cancel Object Storage](/docs/products/storage/object-storage/guides/cancel/): Learn how to cancel the Object Storage service from Cloud Manager.

 - [Object Storage Use Cases](/docs/products/storage/object-storage/guides/use-cases/): Information on the benefits and common use cases of Linode's Object Storage service.